rahul-verma/swayam/docs/README.md

 Here are the ideas:
 - model/< type > folders will contain model configs.
 E.g. model/llm for LLM Model configs.
 The options will be as provided by corresponding models apart from generic options like temperature.
 Needs to be investigated.
-- for the time being, till the provision for 2 models in single strategy is implemented, this feature is parked.
+- for the time being, till the provision for 2 models in single story is implemented, this feature is parked.
 Once in, this will allow to choose a different model even for prompts within a single model.
 The narrative management part has to be thought about.

 ### Model /embed